Skip to content

 validator.load("address.json");

-This is especially useful when your ref targets use logical identifiers such as https://example.org/... and you want to register the corresponding local schema files up front.
+This is especially useful when ref targets use logical identifiers such as https://example.org/... and you want to register the corresponding local schema files up front.

-Use them for different layers:
+Use JSON Schema and JSR 380 for different layers:

 ConcernJSR 380JSON Schema